 Table features

 The Fuel Traffic table is unusual for several reasons.
-In fact, it combines three tables: Fuel Fillings, Fuel Drains, and Counter Sensors.
+In fact, it combines three tables: Fuel Fillings and Battery Charges, Fuel Drains, and Counter Sensors.
 Despite the fact that it is not available for unit groups, when you run a report on a refuelling truck it can display data for other units that receive fuel (namely, customer units).

 This table can be used in different ways: